Ethereum (ETH) wallet

 It stands for Ethereum Requests for Comment 20.
 If you have a cryptocurrency that is ERC-20, you have an Ethereum-based token!
 ERC-20 emerged as the technical standard for smart contacts.
 As of 2021, some 450,000 different ERC-20 cryptocurrencies exist on Ethereum's main network!

 What else can you do?
-You can buy and sell Non-Fungible Token (NFT).
+You can buy and sell Non-Fungible Tokens (NFT).
 Ethereum has become one of the primary cryptocurrencies used in the NFT market because of its programmable smart contracts.
 Smart contracts are automatically executed when your pre-programmed conditions are met.

 Though this is a whole new dimension for the network, it has led to some unwanted consequences on Ethereum's network.